sfan5/BlockPlanet-old/README.md

 This game is in alpha!
 --------------------------
 - Don't expect it to work as well as a finished game will.
 - Please tell me about any bugs you come across.
-Just look in your debug.txt file. (/minetest/bin/debug.txt)
+Just look in your debug.txt file. (/blockplanet/bin/debug.txt)
 - But other then that, have fun and expect new features :)

 Default Controls
 -----------------
 - WASD: Move
+    - When double-tapping W, it makes you sprint
 - Space: Jump
+    - When double-tapped, it makes you fly
+- Shift:
-- E:
+    - On ground: Sneak
-    - While walking: Run (need the fast privelage)
-    - While flying: Go down
+    - While flying or on a ladder: Go down
-- Shift: Sneak
 - Q: Drop item
-- R: Open inventory
+- E: Open inventory
 - Mouse: Turn/look
-- C: Toggle fly (need fly privelage)
-- X: toggle fast (need fast Privelage)
 - Settable in the configuration file, see the section below.

 Compiling: